netmagis/netmagis/server/man/netmagis-dbmaint.md

 # DESCRIPTION

-Perform daily and hourly maintenance jobs on Netmagis database:
+Perform daily and hourly maintenance jobs on the Netmagis main database:

   * Backup database in the directory specified by the `dumpdir` key (in `netmagis.conf`).